MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/dine-guidance.md

 # What if we cannot or are not yet ready to utilize DeployIfNotExists (DINE) policies?

-Whilst the Azure landing zones reference implementations utilize [`DeployIfNotExists` (DINE)](/azure/governance/policy/concepts/effects#deployifnotexists) Azure polices to help you achieve policy-driven governance within your Azure environment, we understand that you may not be able to use DINE policies or are not yet ready on your cloud adoption journey to enable this type of [Azure Policy effect](/azure/governance/policy/concepts/effects).
+Whilst the Azure landing zones reference implementations utilize [`DeployIfNotExists` (DINE)](/azure/governance/policy/concepts/effects#deployifnotexists) Azure policies to help you achieve policy-driven governance within your Azure environment, we understand that you may not be able to use DINE policies or are not yet ready on your cloud adoption journey to enable this type of [Azure Policy effect](/azure/governance/policy/concepts/effects).

 This may be due to number of reasons, such as:

 - Regulatory compliance policies, standards, or law restrictions
 - Strict change control processes that require human approval for every action within your Azure environment
-- Lack of expertise, experience and understanding of how to manage and use DINE policies
+- Lack of expertise, experience, and understanding of how to manage and use DINE policies

-If you fit into the above example scenarios or similar, this document will help you to understand how to adopt the [Azure landing zone conceptual architecture](/azure/cloud-adoption-framework/ready/landing-zone/#azure-landing-zone-conceptual-architecture), alongside its [design principles](/azure/cloud-adoption-framework/ready/enterprise-scale/design-principles), whilst not utilizing DINE policies, initially (can optionally chose to gradually enable in the future), that help you achieve [policy-driven governance](/azure/cloud-adoption-framework/ready/enterprise-scale/design-principles#policy-driven-governance).
+If you fit into the above example scenarios or similar, this document will help you to understand how to adopt the [Azure landing zone conceptual architecture](/azure/cloud-adoption-framework/ready/landing-zone/#azure-landing-zone-conceptual-architecture), alongside its [design principles](/azure/cloud-adoption-framework/ready/enterprise-scale/design-principles), whilst not utilizing DINE policies, initially (can optionally choose to gradually enable in the future), that help you achieve [policy-driven governance](/azure/cloud-adoption-framework/ready/enterprise-scale/design-principles#policy-driven-governance).

 ## DeployIfNotExists policy usage in the Azure Landing Zone?

-Before diving into the steps you can take to prevent the usage of DINE policies it is important to first understand what and where they are used within the Azure landing zone reference implementations and why.
-This will help you to understand whether you want to completely prevent DINE policies from making changes within your Azure environment or not.
+, it is important to first understand what and where they are used within the Azure landing zone reference implementations and why.
+This will then help you to understand whether you want to completely prevent DINE policies from making changes within your Azure environment or not.

 ### Why?

-DINE policies are part of the Azure landing zone reference implementations to assist you and your organization to ultimately to ensure your landing zones (aka subscriptions) and resources within them are compliant; whilst also removing the operation burden for platform and landing zone teams as your Azure environment scales.
+DINE policies are part of the Azure landing zone reference implementations to assist you and your organization to ultimately ensure your landing zones (also known as subscriptions) and resources within them are compliant; whilst also removing the operation burden for platform and landing zone teams as your Azure environment scales.

 For example, a new landing zone subscription is provisioned and placed into the “corp” management group.